 - 1/16th tsp. (a tiny dash) of NuNaturals Pure Stevia Extract, or you can use 2 packets or 1 full drop of liquid stevia

 - 1 tbsp. whole or ground chia seeds (or ground flax)

 - 1/2 cup unsweetened non-dairy milk of choice, such as unsweetened vanilla almond milk

-- Pop it in the fridge to sit at least 8 hours or overnight.
+- Put the mixture in the fridge to sit at least 8 hours or overnight.

 - Enjoy the next day!

 - You can also add cinnamon, chia, flax, fruit, or use rolled oats instead of quick oats.
 Make it your own and see my notes above for more tips!

 Have you ever tried PrOATS? 🙂